 Inspiration for this tasty cream cheese dip recipe came from a craving I was having for Sichuan wontons recently.
-But I’d run out of my usual stockpile of pork wontons I keep in the freezer and this happy “accident” occurred instead.
-This is one of those dip recipes that’s guaranteed to be one of the first things scooped up at your next party — it’s seriously good.
+But I'd run out of my usual stockpile of pork wontons I keep in the freezer and this happy "accident" occurred instead.
+This is an easy party dip recipe that's guaranteed to be one of the first things scooped up at your next get-together.

 A Note About Sichuan Red Chili Oil (Homemade vs Store-bought)

-This Sichuan cream cheese dip recipe is another reason to make our all-time favorite condiment (ever), homemade Sichuan chili oil (xiangla hongyou) — we eat this on everything from crackers to eggs, drizzled over homemade dumplings and Bolognese tortellini in brodo (it’s SO good!), on salad, in tacos…everything.
+This Sichuan cream cheese dip recipe is another reason to make our all-time favorite condiment (ever), homemade chili oil (xiangla hongyou) -- we eat this on everything from crackers to eggs, drizzled over homemade dumplings and even Bolognese tortellini in brodo, on salad, in tacos...basically everything.
 In a pinch, you can use a high-quality store-bought brand.

-But to be clear, Lao Gan Ma’s Crispy Chili In Oil (in the photos below) is not the same thing as fragrant Sichuan chili oil (xiangla hongyu) and it includes fermented black beans which give it so much umami, but it doesn’t share any of the same flavor profiles as Sichuan red chili oil.
-Instead, try to find a higher quality Sichuan xiangla hongyou chili crisp oil, or just make your own using Sichuan Chef Liu’s recipe that he taught me to make while I was living in Chengdu (link above) — it’s incredibly easy and it’s the best condiment in the world (at least to us…seriously).
+But to be clear, Lao Gan Ma's Crispy Chili In Oil (in the photos below) is not the same thing as fragrant Sichuan chili oil (xiangla hongyu) and it includes fermented black beans which give it so much umami, but it doesn't share any of the same flavor profiles as Sichuan red chili oil.
+Instead, try to find a higher quality Sichuan xiangla hongyou chili crisp oil, or make your own using Sichuan Chef Liu's recipe that he taught me to make while I was living in Chengdu (link above) -- it's incredibly easy and it might just be the best condiment in the world.

-You can also buy pre-made wonton wrappers and fry them up in minutes, but making wonton wrappers from scratch is highly recommended because they’re easy and so worth the crispy, bubbly end result (photos don’t lie♡).
-I have two recipes for wonton wrappers here on the blog (one using all-purpose flour and one using bread flour which I’ve used for this post.
+To save even more time, you can also buy pre-made wonton wrappers and fry them up in minutes, but making wonton wrappers from scratch is highly recommended because they're easy and so worth the crispy, bubbly result (these photos don't lie).
+I have two recipes for wonton wrappers here on the blog (one using all-purpose flour and one using bread flour which I've used for this post and can be found in the recipe card below.

 What are Chaoshou Sichuan Wontons (the Inspiration for This Dip Recipe)?

-If you’ve never had Hóng Yoú Chāo Shǒu (红油抄手) or chaoshou, check out my friend Vivian’s recipe (they are the very best and a true Chengdunese specialty.
-Chaoshu are a typical Sichuan snack food or street food made up of 3 components: store-bought or homemade square wonton wrappers, ginger-infused pork filling, and spicy Sichuan wonton sauce.
+If you've never had Hóng Yoú Chāo Shǒu (红油抄手) or chaoshou, check out my friend Vivian's recipe (they are the very best and a true Chengdunese specialty).
+Chaoshu are a typical Sichuan snack food or street food made up of 3 components: store-bought or homemade square wonton wrappers, a ginger-infused pork filling, and spicy Sichuan wonton sauce.
+If you're lucky, you'll get crispy pork to top it all off.

-What Is Sichuan Gold Chili Crisp Oil Party Dip?
+What Is Cream Cheese Chili Crisp Oil Party Dip?

-Essentially, this Sichuan party dip recipe is the creamy, crunchy, dippable (vegetarian) version of Chasoshou wontons.
-But if you want to go all out, feel free to top it off with seasoned crispy-fried pork and fried shallots (so delicious).
+Essentially, this Sichuan party dip recipe is the creamy, crunchy, dippable (vegetarian) version of chili oil wontons.
+But if you want to go all out, feel free to top it off with seasoned crispy-fried pork and fried shallots which makes it even more delicious.

-Why We Love This Spicy Creamy Sichuan Chili Oil Party Dip
+Why We Love This Spicy Chili Oil Party Dip

-- It has all of our favorite hallmark Sichuan wonton flavors but in a dippable, spreadable party dip
+- It has all of our favorite wonton flavors but in a dippable, spreadable party dip

 - You can make it as spicy or mild as you like